Compact moduli of K3 surfaces: The rational curve divisor

 \begin{proof} Let $T=\cup_k T_k$ be the components of $T$.
 We have $T_k\cong \mathbb{P}^1\times B$.
 Let $N_{k\ell}=T_k\cap T_\ell$ be the relative nodes over $B$.
-We label the vertices of the dual complex $\Gamma(T)^{[0]}$ as follows: \begin{enumerate} \item[(V0)] $T_k$ is contracted to a point inside a component. \item[(V1b)] $T_k$ is contracted along multisections to a curve inside a component. \item[(V1f)] $T_k$ is contracted along fibers of $T_k\to B$ to a curve inside a component. \item[(V2)] $T_k$ maps generically finitely to a component. \item[(D0)] $T_k$ is contracted to a point in a double curve. \item[(D1)] $T_k$ is contracted along fibers of $T_k\to B$ to a curve in a double curve. \end{enumerate} These are the only possibilities, by noting that $T_k\to B$ is proper and that the image of $f$ contains no triple points.
-Next, we label the edges of the dual complex $\Gamma(T)^{[1]}$ as follows: \begin{enumerate} \item[(v0)] $N_{k\ell}$ maps to a point in the interior of a component. \item[(v1)] $N_{k\ell}$ maps to a curve in the interior of a component. \item[(d0)] $N_{k\ell}$ maps to a point in a double curve. \item[(d1)] $N_{k\ell}$ maps to a curve in a double curve. \end{enumerate}
+We label the vertices $\Gamma(T)^{[0]}$ of the dual complex $\Gamma(T)$ as follows: \begin{enumerate} \item[(V0)] $T_k$ is contracted to a point inside a component. \item[(V1b)] $T_k$ is contracted along multisections to a curve inside a component. \item[(V1f)] $T_k$ is contracted along fibers of $T_k\to B$ to a curve inside a component. \item[(V2)] $T_k$ maps generically finitely to a component. \end{enumerate} These are the only possibilities, by noting that $T_k\to B$ is proper and that the image of $f$ contains no triple points.
+Next, we label the edges $\Gamma(T)^{[1]}$ of the dual complex $\Gamma(T)$ as follows: \begin{enumerate} \item[(v0)] $N_{k\ell}$ maps to a point in the interior of a component. \item[(v1)] $N_{k\ell}$ maps to a curve in the interior of a component. \item[(d0)] $N_{k\ell}$ maps to a point in a double curve. \item[(d1)] $N_{k\ell}$ maps to a curve in a double curve. \end{enumerate}

-Table \ref{adjacencies} records the allowable adjacencies for the labeled dual complex $\Gamma(T)$, which can be verified by straightforward geometric arguments.
+Table \ref{adjacencies} records the allowable adjacencies for the labeled dual complex $\Gamma(T)$, which can be verified from predeformability by straightforward geometric arguments.